dacort/athena-federation-python-sdk/README.md

 ### Current Limitations

 - Partitions are not supported, so Athena will not parallelize the query using partitions.
-- Splits are not supported (but coming soon), so Athena will only make 1 request to query your data.
-- Spill to S3 is not supported, so responses must be under 6MB.

 ## Local Development